Table of contents

 New Paltz is a ‘crunchy’ and sort of hippie-dippie town in the Hudson Valley on the west side of the Hudson River, known for the NY State University of New Paltz (SUNY New Paltz) and a small-town vibe.

 The town is very walkable, with food offerings like breweries, a smattering of cafes and Vietnamese food.
 There are also some historic locations from 18th century Huguenot settlers.
+To drive from NYC, it’s about 90 minutes flat.

 Cold Spring is a charming pastel Hudson Valley town with a walkable downtown, Hudson River views at a riverside park and a slew of antique shops for some proper antiquing.
 If you walk down the side streets, you’ll see charming restored historic homes.

 Cold Spring is indeed quite small, and so you can explore the entire town and nearby hikes, if you have a car.
 If you wish to come by train, simply take MetroNorth from Grand Central Station or from Harlem, to the Cold Spring station.
+The drive is less than 1 hour and 20 min from NYC.

 Storm King Art Center

 Storm King has for many years been a big bucket list item for New Yorkers, and for good reasons!
 Storm King is located not too far outside the city, with the closest actual town being New Windsor, NY.
+Check out the Storm King webste to plan your trip.

 Minnewaska State Park Preserve